-To create the Structure Vulnerability sub model we used County Assessor provided parcel data for Jefferson County.
-Each parcel of a type appropriate to this study (those with structures in non urban settings) was selected and then converted into a single vector point.
-A simple point density raster was then derived from this dataset.
-To make this component consistent with the other submodels, the range of pixel values was stretched to a range of 0 - 1000.
+To create the Structure Vulnerability sub model we used County Assessor provided parcel data for Madison County.
+Parcels with administrative codes that indicated structures in non-urban settings were selected and then converted into a single vector point.
+A simple point density raster was derived from this point data.
+To make this component consistent with the other sub-models, the range of pixel values was reclassified to a range of 0 - 1000.